 How Fans Can Help

 The fight against piracy does not depend solely on laws and technologies.
 Fans also play a crucial role in this process.
-Buying original products, supporting legal streaming services, and avoiding pirate sites are some of the ways to contribute to the growth of the industry.
+Buying original products, supporting legal streaming services, and avoiding pirate sites are some ways to contribute to the growth of the industry.

 Tips for Consumers